rakeshtembhurne/hugo-casper-two-rakesh-bhartiya/content/post/why-I-created-this-blog.md

----
-author: "Rakesh Tembhurne Bhartiya"
-date: 2014-09-26
-linktitle: Why I Started This Blog?
-title: Why I Started This Blog?
----
++++
+author = "Rakesh Tembhurne Bhartiya" description = "For so long, I have been working as a techie and I got good expertise over technical things.
+But somewhere in my mind, I was aware I am being nearer to machines than people.
+I was feeling that I am no more a social person and hence I had to do something for it." date = 2014-09-26 linktitle = "Why I Started This Blog?" title = "Why I Started This Blog?" image = "img/abp_background.jpg" tags = ["JCI Nagpur Metro", "Blood Camp", "Women Empowerment",] categories = ["Social Works",]
++++

 For so long, I have been working as a techie and I got good expertise over technical things.
 But somewhere in my mind, I was aware I am being nearer to machines than people.
 I was feeling that I am no more a social person and hence I had to do something for it.